 Last July, while Brenda spent a few weeks back in Alaska, I spent some time at her house, writing in solitude.

-Trees stand like sentinels at all corners of Brenda's house.
+Trees stand like sentinels at all sides of Brenda's home.

 Beyond the pines to the northeast is a farmer's cornfield.